-The program offers behavioral and pharmacological support, including meeting with a cessation specialist, prescriptions for medications, and access to no-cost over-the-counter nicotine replacement products.
+The program offers behavioral support, including meeting with a cessation specialist, prescriptions for medications, and info on how to access over-the-counter nicotine replacement products.
 The Columbia Student Medical Insurance Plan also provides coverage, including prescriptions, to assist students with quitting.

-To learn more about stopping the use of tobacco for yourself or someone you know, make an appointment online at secure.health.columbia.edu.
+To learn more about stopping the use of tobacco or nicotine products for yourself or someone you know, schedule an appointment online on the Patient Portal.
+All sessions are held virtually, unless otherwise requested.

 Frequently Asked Questions